j1an5/workers-oauth-provider-forgbot/storage-schema.md

 3. **Cryptographic Hash Verification**: When validating client credentials or authorization codes, the system hashes the provided value and compares it with the stored hash, rather than comparing plaintext values.

+4. **Efficient Key Design**: The key design leverages KV's list capabilities to efficiently query related data without maintaining separate indexes or lists.

 ## Example Workflow

-1. A client is registered, creating a `client:{clientId}` entry with a hashed client secret and updating `clients_list`.
+1. A client is registered, creating a `client:{clientId}` entry with a hashed client secret.
-2. A user authorizes the client, creating a `grant:{grantId}` entry and updating `user_grants:{userId}`.
+2. A user authorizes the client, creating a `grant:{userId}:{grantId}` entry.
-3. An authorization code is issued, a hash of the code is calculated, and a temporary `auth_code:{codeHash}` entry is created pointing to the grant.
+3. An authorization code is issued, a hash of the code is calculated, and a temporary `auth_code:{codeHash}` entry is created containing both the grant ID and user ID.
 4. The client exchanges the code for tokens:
    - The code is hashed and looked up
    - After verification, the `auth_code:{codeHash}` entry is deleted
-   - New tokens are generated and their hashes are stored as `token:{accessTokenId}` and `token:{refreshTokenId}` entries
+   - New tokens are generated and their hashes are stored as `token:{accessTokenId}` and `token:{refreshTokenId}` entries, including the user ID in the token data
 5. Access tokens expire automatically after their TTL.
 6. Refresh tokens can be used to obtain new access tokens until they expire.